panyijing1997/IoTMilestone3_Pi/README.md

 # IoTMilestone3_Pi
-These codes should run on raspberry Pi locally．
+- These codes should run on raspberry Pi locally．For codes running on the cloud, and the link please check the branch **"cloud"**.
+For cloud version of our system, please visit <http://dogecatedogecate.twilightparadox.com/> .
+But this domain seems to be blocked by eduroam, so if you are at the campus you can use mobile data to visit, or just visit <milestone3v3.westeurope.azurecontainer.io>.

 - Differences from Milstone2: